And the newfound joy of “masturdating” in public

 During a conference call with life coach Kimi Lu, the question, “Do you guys masturdate?” came up.
-The Wonder team and I were in the early stages of planning our debut pocket event, a self-care workshop, when we first heard of the term.
-Since I had no prior knowledge of it (which apparently refers to the art of dating yourself), I heard “bate” instead of “date” and replied, “Yes!
-Of course.”
+The Wonder team and I were in the early stages of planning our first pocket event, a self-care workshop, when we first heard of the term.
+Since I had no prior knowledge of it (which apparently refers to the art of dating yourself), I heard “bate” instead of “date” and replied, “Yes, of course.
+Who doesn’t?”

 When was the last time I consciously set up an activity designed for my enjoyment of my own company?
 I had no answer.

 I had never taken myself out on a date.
 I had never eaten alone at a restaurant.
-I had never been to the movies by myself let alone thought to block off a couple of hours in a week to fly solo.
+I had never been to the movies by myself let alone thought to block off a couple of hours in a week to do an activity by myself, for myself.
 I had never actively carved out “me time” outside of home.
-It was always the byproduct anyway of finding out I had extra time on my hands or, as mentioned above, the party for one in the bedroom.
+It was only always the byproduct of finding out I had extra time on my hands or, as mentioned above, the party for one in the bedroom.

 “When was the last time I consciously set up an activity designed for my enjoyment of my own company?
 I had no answer.”